legends2k/Hello2D/presentation.md

 * Matrices are used extensively in all graphics APIs
     + Can concatenate multiple transforms into one complex transform
 * Internalize them by playing with simple "Hello, World" program
-* [2D Transforms 101](http://legends2k.github.io/2d-transforms-101/): an auxiliary presentation with interactive animations
+* [2D Transforms 101](http://legends2k.github.io/2d-transforms-101/): a supplementary presentation with interactive animations

 # Clipping

+* Drawing --- stroking & filling --- by default is conceptually boundless
+* In reality, you're bound by the paper / canvas
+* On a computer, you're bound by the surface dimension

+> **Clip**: additional bounds to drawing operations

+* Can be *any* geometry (think *shape*), not necessarily rectangles
+* Rectangles are usually faster though
+* *Inside*ness is decided by the same rules as *fill*
+* Clips are combined by intersection

 # Text